 Taxi drivers in Dublin are a league apart.
 I highly recommend taking at least a couple of cab rides during your visit.

-During dinner one night in Galway, two Irish men sat beside me and my friend, looked over, and after a simple “Where are you from?,” chatted our ears off all night, even asking us to take their picture to show their wives they were having a great time.
-We enjoyed wine and some laughs, and I enjoyed a thick Irish accent I couldn’t always understand.
+During dinner one night in Galway, two Irish men sat beside me and my friend, looked over, and after a simple “Where are you from?” chatted our ears off all night, even asking us to take their picture to show their wives they were having a great time.
+We enjoyed wine and some laughs, not to mention a thick Irish accent I couldn’t always understand.

 I loved the abundant friendliness and hospitality I was constantly shown.
 Whether it was asking questions on the street, interactions in stores, or banter in the bars, the Irish were always happy, helpful, and energetic.
 They have an infectious charisma that just makes you happy.

-Their demeanor, their attitude, and their willingness to share a pint and tell jokes with you – the Irish are incredibly hospitable hosts and left a lasting impression on me.
+From their demeanor to their attitude and willingness to share a pint and tell jokes with you, the Irish are incredibly hospitable hosts and left a lasting impression on me.